sergesd/kottans-frontend/README.md

 CSS Units.
 New unit for me is: **em**.
 The em is simply the font size.
 And it scales, 2em means the current font size doubled, so if it's 12pt, 2em means 42pt.

 Note: in the example for CSS Units the first empty div with width: 100px; isn't displayed for me at all, comparing to what is shown in the lesson's video.

+What if you wanted to use the same CSS on more than one webpage?
+The preferred method is to write your CSS in a file called a **stylesheet** and then link to that file in your HTML.